Dear friends!

 Tasting lessons.

-As part of our tour of the surroundings, we visited a rural church complex.
-In the church of St. Cosmas and Damian from the 15th century, old church manuscripts have been preserved, which, apparently, will have to be transferred to the museum for preservation - it is very humid in the church, and moisture has a detrimental effect on such ancient writings.
+While exploring the surrounding area, we visited a rural church complex.
+The Church of St. Cosmas and Damian contains ancient church manuscripts dating back to the 15th century.
+These manuscripts will likely have to be transferred to a museum for safekeeping.
+The church is extremely humid, and moisture is detrimental to such ancient writings.

 Having climbed to the top of Veli Vrh, we took perhaps a hundred pictures!
 Podgorica, Ostrog greds, Skadar lake are at a glance!